1. What is the current minimum wage?

 X_________________________________ Date ______________

 25. Who is entitled to overtime and when?

 If your claim is for failure to pay overtime contact the U.S. Department of Labor at 515-284-4625.

-If you believe you are owed wages, you can file a wage claim with the Iowa Division of Labor.
-Print a Wage Claim Form in English or Spanish or request a form be mailed to you by calling 515-725-5619.
+If you believe you are owed wages not exceeding $6,500.00, you can file a wage claim with the Iowa Division of Labor.
+Print a Wage Claim in English or Spanish or request a form be mailed to you by calling 515-725-5619.
 You also have the right to pursue your claim on your own behalf in court.
-If your claim has to do with federal minimum wage or overtime you may contact the U.S. Department of Labor, Wage & Hour offices at:
+If your claim has to do with federal minimum wage or overtime you may contact the U.S. Department of Labor, Wage & Hour Division at 515-284-4625.

 The employer may require employees to buy uniforms.
 Deducting the purchase price of uniforms from an employee’s paycheck is not allowed if the uniform identifies the business through a logo or company colors.
 Payroll deduction may be allowed if the uniform is generic clothing such as a white blouse or black pants.

-No. Iowa wage law and the federal Fair Labor Standards Act of 1938 do not require that an employer pay hourly, non-exempt employees for jury service; however, a salaried, exempt employee’s wages may not be reduced as a result of absence related to jury service.
+No. Iowa wage law and Federal law do not require that an employer pay hourly, non-exempt employees for jury service; however, a salaried, exempt employee’s wages may not be reduced as a result of absence related to jury service.
 Many employers do elect to pay an employee’s wage while they are on jury duty, and ask that the employee sign over to the employer any payments the employee gets from the court for performing jury service, which is permissible under state or federal law.